MeeshCompBio/The_Other_WPT_Study/README.md

 <strong>Note:</strong>
 <br>
 * The scripts that are called use multple threads, please make sure to check that your machine has enough threads, or modify the scripts accordingly.
-* You will also need to download/index the soy a2.v1 genome and modify STAR_Commands.txt to point to your .fa and .gff file locations (See STAR_index.sh for an example)
+* You will also need to download/index the soy a2.v1 genome and modify STAR_Commands.txt to point to your .fa and .gff file locations (see STAR_index.sh for an example)

 ```bash
 bash Pipeline_Commands.sh